VibeCoder01/ConsentFormFetcher/src/README.md

 This is the most complex part of the application.
 A key design principle is that the application **always uses the latest version of a form** by downloading the PDF directly from the RCR website on-demand, rather than using a locally cached copy.

+1.  **Workflow Control (`previewPdfFields` config)**: The user's workflow is determined by the `previewPdfFields` setting.
+The `page.tsx` component fetches this setting and uses it to decide whether to show the preview form or to proceed directly to PDF generation.

-1.  **Field Extraction (`src/ai/flows/get-pdf-fields-flow.ts`)**: When a user selects a form, this flow is called.
+2.  **Field Extraction (`src/ai/flows/get-pdf-fields-flow.ts`)**: When a user selects a form, this flow is called.
 It downloads the PDF from its live URL on the RCR website and uses the `pdf-lib` library to inspect it and extract the names of all fillable fields.
 It intentionally filters out checkboxes and fields related to signatures or initials to reduce clutter.
 To handle protected forms from the RCR website, the application instructs `pdf-lib` to ignore encryption when loading the document.

-2.  **Dynamic Form Rendering (`src/components/pdf-form.tsx`)**: The list of field names is returned to the client, which then renders a dynamic form with a text input for each field.

-3.  **Intelligent Pre-population (`prePopulateForm` in `page.tsx`)**: Before rendering, the application tries to intelligently match and pre-fill the PDF fields using the available patient and staff data.
+3.  **Intelligent Pre-population (`prePopulateData` in `page.tsx`)**: The application tries to intelligently match and pre-fill the PDF fields using the available patient and staff data.
-    -   **Normalization**: It normalizes both the PDF field names and the mapping keys (from the `patientMappings` object) by converting them to lowercase and removing special characters to increase the likelihood of a match.
+    -   **Normalization**: It normalizes both the PDF field names and the mapping keys (from the `patientMappings` object) by converting them to lowercase and remove special characters to increase the likelihood of a match.
     -   **Matching Strategy**:
         -   It uses a precise `startsWith` check for keys like 'name', 'date', and 'hospital' to avoid incorrect matches (e.g., to prevent "Name of hospital" from matching the patient's "name").
         -   For most other keys, it checks if the normalized PDF field name *includes* a normalized mapping key.
     -   **Contextual Rules**:
         -   **Clinician Details**: A special rule handles a common pattern where a "Name" field is followed by a "Job Title" field.
 It correctly populates these with the selected clinician's details.
+        -   **Macmillan Contact**: If a field name includes "contact details" or "contact number," it's populated with the selected Macmillan contact's information.

+4.  **Final PDF Generation (`src/ai/flows/fill-pdf-flow.ts`)**:
+    -   **Trigger**: This is called either by the user clicking "Submit & Open PDF" (in preview mode) or automatically after field extraction (when preview is off).
-        -   **Post-Clinician Blank Fields**: In the final step before PDF generation (inside the `handlePdfSubmit` function), the logic explicitly finds the first "Name" field and the first "Date" field that appear after the clinician's job title and blanks them out.
+    -   **Blanking Witness Fields**: Just before generation, the logic explicitly finds the first "Name" field and the first "Date" field that appear after the clinician's job title and blanks them out.
 This robust, last-minute check prevents patient data from being entered into fields meant for a witness or second signatory.
-        -   **Macmillan Contact**: If a field name includes "contact details" or "contact number," it's populated with the selected Macmillan contact's information.

-4.  **Final PDF Generation (`src/ai/flows/fill-pdf-flow.ts`)**: After the user reviews the form, the final data is sent to the `fillPdf` flow.
-    -   This flow uses `pdf-lib` to fill the original PDF with the final data.
+    -   **Filling**: The `fillPdf` flow uses `pdf-lib` to fill the original PDF with the final data.
-    -   The filled PDF is saved to a temporary file in the `/tmp` directory, and its unique ID is returned to the client.
-    -   The client then opens a new tab pointing to an API route (`/api/filled-pdf/[id]`), which serves the generated PDF for viewing and printing.
+    -   **Serving**: The filled PDF is saved to a temporary file in the `/tmp` directory, and its unique ID is returned to the client.
+The client then opens a new tab pointing to an API route (`/api/filled-pdf/[id]`), which serves the generated PDF for viewing and printing.